-The objectives of the Seminary in the area of Studies in the Life and Ministry of the Church are: To facilitate the development of a theology and practice of ministry which is biblically sound, historically informed, and relevant to contemporary human needs; and To impart a comprehensive and integrated vision of the human condition in order to enable one to impart a comprehensive and integrated vision of the human condition in order to enable one to minister to the whole person in his or her socio-cultural setting.
+The objectives of the Seminary in the area of Studies in the Life and Ministry of the Church are:

+- 1. To facilitate the development of a theology and practice of ministry which is biblically sound, historically informed, and relevant to contemporary human needs; and - 2.
+To impart a comprehensive and integrated vision of the human condition in order to enable one to minister to the whole person in his or her socio-cultural setting.